shiftyp/rest-in-space/express-api/exercise.md

 After implementing each route / endpoint, you can test it using (in order of ease of use):

-1. **The Swagger UI** at http://localhost:3000/api-docs (or the proxied URL with IDX)
+1. **The Swagger UI** at http://localhost:3000/api-docs (or the proxied URL with Firebase Studio)
   - This interactive documentation allows you to try out your API endpoints directly in the browser
   - Click on an endpoint, then click the "Try it out" button
   - Fill in any required parameters and click "Execute"

 2. **Curl commands** or another API client
-  - Be sure to use localhost:3000 as the hostname, or the proxied URL if using a web environment like Project IDX
+  - Be sure to use localhost:3000 as the hostname, or the proxied URL if using a web environment like Firebase Studio

 3. **Additional curl commands** from the terminal
-  - If using IDX or a local environment, localhost will work from an IDX or local terminal
+  - If using Firebase Studio or a local environment, localhost will work from a Firebase Studio or local terminal
-  - If using local CURL with IDX, use the proxied url
+  - If using local CURL with Firebase Studio, use the proxied url
   - For example, to get all resources:
     ```bash
     curl http://localhost:3000/api/resources